Retirement And Pension Plans

 • Regular premiums (monthly, quarterly, half-yearly, or annual)

-4.Can I change payout mode later?
+4.Can I change the payout mode later?

 Yes, you can often switch between payout modes (e.g., lump sum to annuity) during the free-look period before payouts begin.
 After that, options depend on your policy's terms and insurer approval.